 Previous Items Responsible Officer Service Area File Reference Applicant Owner OCM 105/2014 Director Development Services Development Services NR-10/049 Gerard Walsh As above Both Attachments are confidential Reason for Confidentiality Local Government Act 1995 S5.23 (f) (i) - "a matter that if disclosed, could be reasonably expected to impair the effectiveness of any lawful method or procedure for preventing, detecting, investigating or dealing with any contravention or possible contravention of the law."
 Confidential Attachment 1 Developer Contribution Payment Option A Confidential Attachment 2 Developer Contribution Payment Option B

-This Report has been circulated to all Councillors under separate cover.
+This Report had been circulated under separate cover to all Councillors and was discussed at point 15.